-Portable electrical appliances, including space heaters are not allowed in the bedrooms of student on-campus housing.
-Faculty and service couple apartments are equipped with kitchens which are inspected on a regular basis for safety.
+Portable electrical appliances, including space heaters are not allowed in the bedrooms of student on-campus housing, with the exception of personal refrigerators provided by the university.
+The university recommends that only UL-approved irons and popcorn poppers be used in designated areas.